 “Zwift, thankfully, is so engaging that it ended up being way more fun than I thought it would be,” she says.
 “I had something interesting to look at, and the power numbers were right there, and I could stay really focused.”

-(Zwift Academy is a community training program and talent search.
-To graduate the women’s or men’s Zwift Academy Road 2020, participating cyclists will complete 8 structured workouts and 4 other group events within an 8-week timeframe.
+Zwift Academy is a community training program and talent search.
+To graduate Zwift Academy Road 2021, participating cyclists will complete 6 structured workouts and 2 group rides within an 8-week timeframe.
+They’ll also get a measure of their progress with a baseline ride at the start of the academy and a finish line ride at the end.
 One man and one woman each year will earn a pro contract!
-Most riders, though, aren’t going for the contract and join for the training and the community.)
+Most riders, though, aren’t going for the contract and join for the training and the community.

 “It came as a complete shock,” she says.
 “I think my heart stopped.”